adswerve/google_analytics_flattener_ga4/README.md

 * LICENSE: BSD 3-Clause open source license

 ## Running unit tests ##
+### local testing:
+* To make sure BigQuery analysis cost is billed to the right project and the SQL queries run in the correct project, activate the correct gcloud configuration: `gcloud config configurations activate {configuration_name}`
+* If necessary, create a new gcloud configuration: `gcloud init`

-* To run unit tests on your local machine, save an **sa.json** with GCP account credentials in the **sandbox** directory.
+* To run unit tests on your local machine, authenticate locally with ```gcloud auth application-default login```.
+You could also save a file **sa.json** with GCP account credentials in the **sandbox** directory and specify path to it in `test_base.py`.
-* However, it's not necessary, you can also auth locally with ```gcloud auth application-default login```.
+* Set the environment variables in `test_base.py`: `"deployment"`, `"project"` and `"username"`.
+* Unit tests run locally assume that GA4 flattener is installed into your GCP project.

+### GitHub CI/CD:
 * GitHub CI/CD pipeline uses automatically saves **sa.json** into the **sandbox** directory and sets ```GOOGLE_APPLICATION_CREDENTIALS``` to the filepath.
-* Set the environment variables in `test_base.py`: `"deployment"`, `"project"` and `"username"`.
-* Unit tests run locally or via GitHub CI/CD workflow assume that GA4 flattener is installed into your GCP project.
-* To make sure BigQuery analysis cost is billed to the right project, activate the correct gcloud configuration: `gcloud config configurations activate {configuration_name}`
-* If necessary, create a new gcloud configuration: `gcloud init`